Orienfish/cat_face_detection/README.md

 v2 @2018.6.10 <br>
 Fix the evaluate bug.
 Due to the limit of GPU space, it's unable to run train_cat.sh and eval_cat.sh at the same time.
 Thus run eval_cat.sh for once after training.
 Record the testing precision.

+v3 @2018.6.13 <br>
+Combine generate_tfrecord.sh, train_cat.sh, eval_cat.sh and testing in to run.sh.
+There's no need to copy file to tensorflow directories now.
+Everything could run in the current path.